 Currently the Hunter laboratory is further expanding our repertoire of tools to include the latest mouse genetic tools as well as high throughput sequencing and epigenetic analysis to provide greater depth for candidate gene discovery and characterizations.
 Inclusion of these resources will enable increased understanding of the higher order interactions and mechanisms underlying metastatic disease in both the primary tumor epithelium and surrounding tumor-associated stroma.
 Better understanding of the factors driving metastatic disease will likely lead to better clinical interventions to reduce cancer associated morbidity and mortality.

 Dr. Hunter received a B.S. in biochemistry with Highest Honors from the Pennsylvania State University in 1985 and a Ph.D. in Biology from the Massachusetts Institute of Technology in 1991.
 He was an associate member at the Fox Chase Cancer Center from 1996 to 1999.
-In 1999, he joined the Laboratory of Population Genetics as an Investigator and became a Senior Investigator in 2007 and was promoted to Senior Investigator.
+In 1999, he joined the Laboratory of Population Genetics as an Investigator.
+He joined the Laboratory of Cancer Biology and Genetics in 2007 and was promoted to Senior Investigator.
 In 2015 Dr. Hunter was appointed Deputy Lab Chief in 2015 and acting Co-Lab Chief in 2017.